secureworks/BETTER/docs/schema.rst

        udp

        vnc
-     - Protocol(s) the rule is attempting to inspect.
+     - **Protocol(s) the rule is attempting to inspect.**

        There is no distinction of type, function, layer, etc.

-       Since it is generally assumed in this context, Internet Protocol (IP) is not included unless it is specified in the rule (e.g. ``alert ip ...``)
+       Since it is generally assumed in this context, Internet Protocol (IP) is typically not included unless it is specified in the rule (e.g. ``alert ip ...``)

-       The protocol “tls” includes SSL; there should not be a bifurcation having SSL and TLS.
+       It is recommended that the protocol “TLS” include SSL and there not be a bifurcation having SSL and TLS.
    * - **attack_target**
      - http-server